HOW TO APPLY

 4. The final graduate plan of study must comply with Graduate School Policy including the requirement that the number of 5xx-level course credits must be equal to two-thirds (2/3) of the total graded coursework, including Thesis Research credits (590).

-5. In addition, MS degree candidates must also satisfy all Graduate School degree and examination requirement.For Plan A the comprehensive examination is the thesis defense.
+5. In addition, MS degree candidates must also satisfy all Graduate School degree and examination requirements.For Plan A the comprehensive examination is the thesis defense.

 Credit Hours